 It's not about right-brain, left-brain thinking.
 It's about taking a holistic approach to the projects I work on.
-User Experience Design is that part of my identity where I can actively engage each of my creative, critical, analytical and intuitive mindsets, grounding myself in understanding, gaining perspective, embracing the collaborative process, finding ways to test multiple ideas and iterating — to arrive at the most effective and practicable solutions.
+Product design is that part of my identity where I actively engage each of my creative, critical, analytical and intuitive mindsets, grounding myself in understanding, gaining perspective, embracing the collaborative process, finding ways to test multiple ideas and iterating — to arrive at the most effective and practicable solutions.
 While no two projects are alike, the way I think about and approach user experience design is rather straightforward, and is summarized below.

 Research to understand

 Talking to stakeholder, analysts and users to understand user behaviors, needs, and motivations is one of the key points to define business goals and create great products.

 I structure interviews to storytelling, and I document users' thoughts, feelings and actions when conducting contextual inquiries and user testing.